-Google can surprisingly easily mistake a page for being 404 page.
+Google surprisingly easily mistakes a page for being 404 page.

-Fix: adjust the page’s content so it’s mistaken for a 404 page.
+Fix: adjust the page's content so it's not mistaken for a 404 page.

 Fix: investigate how Google is blocked, and prevent it from happening.
 For instance, it's easy to prevent Google from accessing your assets with an incorrect directive in your robots.txt file.